Sharnol Adriana

-Sharnol Leonard Adriana (born 13 November 1970) is a Curaçaoan-Dutch baseball player and coach.
+Sharnol Leonard Adriana (born 13 November 1970) is a Curaçaoan baseball coach and former player.
 He spent several minor league seasons in the Toronto Blue Jays organization before moving to the Mexican League.
-As of 2020, he is a coach for the Spokane Indians.
-Adriana was a member of the Netherlands national baseball team at the 2000 Summer Olympics in Sydney and the 2004 Summer Olympics in Athens.
+He played for the Netherlands national team at the Summer Olympics in 2000, 2004, and 2008 and at the 2006 and 2009 World Baseball Classic (WBC).

-Early years
+Adriana is currently a roving hitting coach for the Texas Rangers and a hitting coach for the Dutch national team in the 2026 WBC.

+Playing career

+Adriana played Little League Baseball in Curaçao.
+He later played college baseball at Martin Methodist College.

+Toronto Blue Jays (minors)

-Born in Willemstad, Adriana began his professional baseball career after being taken in the 15th round of the 1991 MLB Draft by the Toronto Blue Jays.
-The Blue Jays assigned him to their St. Catharines Blue Jays farm team, where he hit .206-.311-.341 as the regular shortstop.
-In 1992, he was the second baseman for the Dunedin Blue Jays and he hit .276-.369-.333.
-In 1993, the 22-year-old was struggling with the AA Knoxville Smokies, where his line read .215-.308-.243 as the backup to Joe Lis Jr.
+The Toronto Blue Jays selected Adriana in the 15th round of the 1991 MLB draft.
+The Blue Jays assigned him to their St. Catharines Blue Jays farm team that summer, where he had a .206/.311/.341 slash line as the regular shortstop.
+In 1992, he was the second baseman for the Dunedin Blue Jays and he hit .276/.369/.333.
+In 1993, the 22-year-old was struggling with the Double-A Knoxville Smokies, where his line was.215/.308/.243.
+He reached Triple-A in 1994 and continued playing in Toronto's minor league system through 1998.

+Adriana played for the Newark Bears of the independent Atlantic League in 1999, batting .334 with 16 home runs in 119 games.
+He was a league All-Star.